Maitrayee Patar: Literature

 workshop of literature of German and Indian languages, hosted by Goethe Institut.

 Patar's poetry engages with, describes, or considers the natural world as well as the life of the women.
 Most of her poems have been translated into other Indian and foreign languages such as Italian, Tiwa, Nepali, Hindi, and Malayalam.
 She is a regular writer of leading literary magazines Krittibas, Satsori, Prakash, Nebedan and Jatra.

 Music

-She is known for her New-age music under the banner of Baartalaap.
-Rolling Stone India added Patar's Alternative rock song Dur Ximonat in their first playlist of 2020.
+In 2017, she co-created her debut music album, Project Baartalaap, with Shankuraj Konwar while studying at the Tata Institute of Social Sciences (TISS), Mumbai.
+The album included the song "Duur Ximonat", which was featured in Rolling Stone Magazine in 2019.
+Other songs from the album include Baartalaap, Alakananda, Moupiya, Unnaxi, and Awjana.

+Patar has performed at several live events and festivals, including the Falcon Festival in Dima Hasao.
+She has also performed in New Delhi, where her music, sung in Axomiya, was appreciated by audiences regardless of language.

+She has collaborated with filmmakers Judhajit Bagchi and Ranadeep Bhattacharya on the song "Nilanjana", featuring Brazilian and Spanish artists Aagatha Figueroa and Julio Padial.
+She has also worked on musical tributes, including one for poet Nilamani Phukan on his 90th birthday.

+Personal life

+She married IIT-B alumnus Arindam Baruah in 2020.